Some of the most popular pain relief products available on the market today are topical analgesics.

 Methyl salicylate is a chemical compound similar to aspirin that’s added to many deep-heating topical analgesic creams.

 The manufacturers of these products claim they’re great for muscle pain relief/sore muscles, arthritis pain relief and joint pain, back pain and more.

 Also known as oil of wintergreen, methyl salicylate can be deadly if consumed orally, especially by small children.

 It can also be toxic when applied topically to your skin.

 In 2007, a 17-year-old athlete died after using a popular pain-relieving cream, and high levels of methyl salicylate were found in her body.

 The ingredient is particularly dangerous when applied in excess or with chronic use, but it’s possible for your body to absorb a higher than normal amount of the chemical even when you use the product as directed.

-Just one teaspoon of 98% methyl salicylate contains as much salicylate as nearly 90 baby aspirins — which is more than four times the toxic dose for a 22-pound child.[iv]
+Just one teaspoon of 98% methyl salicylate contains as much salicylate as nearly 90 baby aspirins — which is more than four times the toxic dose for a 22-pound child.[ii]